rotexsoft/versatile-collections/docs/LaravelMethodsEquivalence.md

 |keyBy							|Not Implemented, Does not make sense for ScalarCollection and its sub-classes.
 |keys							|getKeys
 |last							|lastItem.
 Can do $coll->reverse()->filterFirstN() to emulate last() with callback
-|macro							|addMethod, addMethodForAllInstances & addStaticMethod
+|static macro                                           |addMethod, static addMethodForAllInstances & static addStaticMethod
-|make							|makeNew
+|static make                                            |static makeNew
 |map							|map
 |mapInto						|Not Implemented, may implement if there is enough demand or if a pull request is submitted
 |mapSpread						|Not Implemented, may implement if there is enough demand or if a pull request is submitted